IkigaiLabsETH/Artbot/MAGRITTE-CATEGORIES-GUIDE.md

 **Example prompt:** "Giant apple filling a room"

-### 7. `magritte_metamorphosis`
+### 7. `Margritte_metamorphosis`

-**Description:** Inspired by Magritte's exploration of transformation and hybrid forms, with the oil painting techniques that give his metamorphoses their distinctive quality.
+**Description:** Inspired by Margritte's exploration of transformation and hybrid forms, with the oil painting techniques that give his metamorphoses their distinctive quality.

 **Best for concepts involving:**
 - Objects or figures transforming into other things